buildingforalignment/.github/profile/README.md

 \* it would be interesting to build intuition on this claim using compuational methods

+## Active research topics

 Below is a list of research topics planned:
 - [In progress] What does the distribution of lifetime rewards, despite using the same starting model, tell us about agency?
 - What happens if an agent has multiple reward functions?
 What happens based on varying correlations between the reward functions (i.e. positive = aligned, negative = misaligned)?
 - What happens if different agents in the system have different reward functions?
 Does this impact the degree of co-operations versus competition?
 Do particular social behaviour patterns emerge?
 - Does human cognition depend on random sampling processes?
 How does this relate to the ramdomness seen in other agents?
 - How do partnering agents affect stability and long term orientation?
+- How do we improve generalizeability/applicability of this research to human cognition?
+Can we repeat the setup and findings of existing studies using computational agents?
+What might we learn about the differences versus similarities of these models?
+- ...

 <!--